In this blog, we share the benefits of acupuncture for cerebral palsy.

 The foundation of acupuncture is based on the theory that all of the body’s functions are dictated by the qi.
 Pain is the result of disruptions to this energy flow.
 Then, acupuncture is used in specific points to open, restore, or enhance this flow (cerebralpalsy.org).

-New research is being conducted to study the effects of acupuncture on people with cerebral palsy.
+New research is being conducted to study the effects and benefits of acupuncture on people with cerebral palsy.
 A study funded by the National Institutes of Health at the University of Arizona indicates that acupuncture can help reduce muscle hypertonicity in children.
 This reduction of hypertonicity, in turn, relieves muscle tension, pain, and discomfort (cerebralpalsy.org).

 Another study shows that acupuncture, in addition to traditional rehabilitative training, significantly improves the effectiveness of treatment for children with cerebral palsy.
 The effective rate increased from 52% for the group who only received rehabilitative training to 84% for the group who also received acupuncture.
 And confirmed by CT and SPECT brain neuroimaging, the acupuncture group showed significantly higher improvement rates in brain development, reductions of brain atrophy, and neuronal brain metabolic functions (healthcmi.com).